Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 If you notice these signs, your Alocasia needs to be watered.

-If your Alocasia is getting too little water, the best thing you can do is water it more often.
+If your Alocasia is getting too little water, it is best to water it more often.

 You must water your Alocasia at least once a week and more often if the soil is dry.